 The Luckiest Numbers to Pick in order to Win the Lottery in Canada

-Playing one of Canada’s lotteries may be exciting, especially when the jackpot exceeds $50 million, but how do you pick the right numbers?
-Lotteries are games of chance, and no single strategy can increase your odds of winning big except for the obvious one – buying as many tickets as possible and trying as many different combinations of numbers as you can.
-With odds of around 1 in 30 million for the jackpot, however, this tactic might prove to be not only costly but also completely fruitless.
+Playing any of Canada’s lotteries can be exciting, especially when the jackpot exceeds $50 million, but how do you choose the right numbers?
+Lotteries are games of chance, and no strategy can increase your odds of winning big – except for the obvious one: buying as many tickets as possible and trying as many different combinations of numbers as you can.
+With odds of around 1 in 30 million for the jackpot, however, this tactic might prove not only costly but also completely fruitless.

-Still, some extremely lucky players manage to win – the maximum Lotto Max jackpot of $70 million was won three times in 2020 alone.
-So how do these people get to be so lucky?
-In February, a man from Ontario who had won a Lotto 6/49 second prize of $118,000 earlier this year shared his strategy.
-Rather than picking his favourite numbers, birthday, or anniversary dates, he analyzed past drawings to find the most common numbers.
-Our team at CasinoGuardian decided to do the same, not just for Lotto 6/49 but for all three national lotteries in Canada.
-We analyzed the past drawings of Lotto 6/49, Lotto Max, and the Daily Grand and identified the luckiest lottery numbers in Canada.
+Still, some extremely lucky players do manage to win – the maximum Lotto Max jackpot of $70 million was claimed three times in 2020 alone.
+So, how do these people become so fortunate?
+In February, an Ontario man who had previously won a Lotto 6/49 second prize of $118,000 shared his strategy.
+Rather than choosing his favourite numbers, birth dates or anniversaries, he analysed past draws to find the most common numbers.
+Our team at CasinoGuardian decided to do the same – not just for Lotto 6/49, but for all three national lotteries in Canada.
+We analysed the past draws of Lotto 6/49, Lotto Max and The Daily Grand and identified the luckiest lottery numbers in Canada.

 Methodology